1-Leise Jones Photography239

 Longer Bio/Introduction:

-Justin Reich is an educational researcher broadly interested in the future of learning in a networked world.
+Justin Reich is a learning scientist interested in learning at scale, practice-based teacher education, and the future of learning in a networked world.
 His professional work is motivated by a desire to transform the architecture of education away from centralized, hierarchical models of teaching and towards distributed, networked models of learning.
 He studies, designs, and advocates for learning systems that shift education from something done to learners to something done with learners, from channels of dissemination to webs of sharing.

-Justin has been an Outstanding Educator in Residence for the Academy of Singapore Teachers, a Digital Media and Learning Summer Fellow with the MacArthur Foundation, and is among the 2012 class of Emerging Leaders for the International Society for Technology in Education.
+Justin served as Outstanding Educator in Residence for the Academy of Singapore Teachers, a Digital Media and Learning Summer Fellow with the MacArthur Foundation, and a member of the 2012 class of Emerging Leaders for the International Society for Technology in Education.
+He is a member of the Digital Learning Advisory Council for the Commonwealth of Massachusetts, and serves on the advisory board of the Chewonki Foundation.
+He was the 2018 winner of the MITx Teaching Award, and the 2019 Jan Hawkins Award for Humanistic Research in Education Technology.

 Headshot: